 Hartland Design is a graphic design-led creative studio.
 Specialising in design for print and space we work with individuals and organisations to equip them with the right visual tools to successfully bring their brand, identities and environments to life.

 We’re based in the beautiful Peak District enjoying views of the hills, working with local, national and international clients.

 Husband and wife team Paul and Sarah are established designers with extensive industry experience.
 Both earned their BA Hons in Graphic Design before embarking on individual design paths; Paul leading in-house design teams for commercial businesses focused on moving image and apparel, Sarah delivering graphic and exhibition projects for arts, education and heritage organisations.

 Their design background since 2001 and 2002 respectively is an exciting combination of industry-based roles and self-initiated work; both were senior designer/studio managers in their last industry positions; both are also designer/makers.
 This wide mix of experience led them to start their own studio practice.
-Initially working under the moniker sarah crossland design, they renamed their studio Hartland Design in 2019.
+Initially working under the moniker sarah crossland design, they renamed their studio to reflect their partnership – Hartland Design.

 Paul is a multi-disciplinary designer/maker.
 Equally at home with pencil, pixel or chisel, he combines conceptual understanding with strong technical know-how and ability to deliver diverse projects.